Projects per year

 Research interests

-Ben is a political economist researching energy, mining and labour in the context of green transitions, with a regional focus on Africa and Asia-Pacific.
+Ben’s research examines the uneven and combined socio-economic impacts of global decarbonisation through a focus on mining, energy and labour in Central Africa and the Pacific region.
 More broadly, he's interested in processes of late industrialisation and structural transformation in the global South.
 He also writes on the history, theory and praxis of development and development studies.
+He is the author of Disrupted Development in the Congo: The Fragile Foundations of the African Mining Consensus, published by Oxford University Press in 2023.

-Ben currently holds a Leverhulme Research Fellowship, leading a comparative study of the labour and value chain dynamics associated with renewable energy expansion in Rwanda and Papua New Guinea.
+Most recently, Ben held a Leverhulme Research Fellowship (2024-25), leading a comparative study of the labour and value chain dynamics associated with renewable energy expansion in Rwanda and Papua New Guinea.
 He's also involved as a collaborator on African Extractivism and the Green Transition, a six-year project funded by the Social Sciences and Humanities Research Council of Canada to investigate the political economy dynamics of critical raw material extraction in the DR Congo, Tanzania, Zambia, and Zimbabwe.
 Lastly, he's part of a research consortium exploring the entanglements of wealth and value in the global lithium-ion battery chain, with a focus on China, Chile, and the DR Congo.

 Ben is a member of the Editorial Working Group for the Review of African Political Economy (ROAPE), a Working Group Coordinator for the International Initiative for Promoting Political Economy, and an affiliated member of the Centre of Mining Research at the Catholic University of Bukavu, DR Congo.
 He also collaborates closely with the African Center of Excellence in Energy for Sustainable Development at the University of Rwanda and the Centre of Renewable Energy at the University of Papua New Guinea.